andkacndra/andkacndra/README.md

 # 💫Hey!
 Nice to see you
 Welcome to my page!<br/>
-I'm a Andika, Fullstack Developer from Indonesia
+I'm a Andika, Fullstack Developer from \U0001F1EE\U0001F1E9 Indonesia
-# Halo, saya Andika! 🇮🇩